DOI-ONRR/blog-nrrd/src/pages/m-23-22-self-assessment/index.md

 - user experience
 - public service
 - government
-date: "2024-08-14"
+date: "2024-08-20"
 ---

 Here we are again, discussing M-23-22.
 To refresh your memory, [Delivering a Digital-First Public Experience](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) (M-23-22) memo was published in September 2023.
 The memo serves as guidance to federal agencies as they continue to implement the [21st Century Integrated Digital Experience Act (21st Century IDEA)](https://digital.gov/resources/delivering-digital-first-public-experience/).

-We already integrated the requirements into our [metrics](https://github.com/DOI-ONRR/nrrd/wiki/Goals-and-metrics) and wrote about it the blog [“Maximizing impact of federal websites: integrating metrics with annual goals and policies”](https://blog-nrrd.doi.gov/metrics-and-policy/), and addressed or planned to address areas that need improvement.
+We already integrated the requirements into our [metrics](https://github.com/DOI-ONRR/nrrd/wiki/Goals-and-metrics) and wrote about it in the blog [“Maximizing impact of federal websites: integrating metrics with annual goals and policies”](https://blog-nrrd.doi.gov/metrics-and-policy/), and addressed or planned to address areas that need improvement.
 We also created a customer experience (CX) plan to further guide our efforts.
 Our CX plan focuses on human-centered design, accessibility, multi-channel support, and feedback and continuous improvement.
 These focus areas reflect the already established goals of our team.

 ## The self-assessment catalyst